gary-holland/CoreUI-Starter/README.md

 Open browser to "http://localhost:5000" to view the application.

 Issues:
 * Server side rendering isn't functional yet.
+If anyone want to try and get it working, uncomment out the asp-prerender-module line in the Index.chtml.
+It's output an error that it can't find the app element.

 Any contributions are welcome.